zzhengweii/zweckers/README.md

 ## 🛠️ App Usage

 ### 📊 Dashboard
-- Visualize relationships between entities using an ER diagram generated with PlantUML.
+- Visualise relationships between entities using an ER diagram generated with PlantUML.
 - Click **"Show Checkbox"** to display the list of entities.
 - Click **"Load NER"** to load the entities.
 - Select entities (e.g., **"Starbucks"** and **"National Labor Relations Board Judge"**).